Property & Casualty

 - Monitoring carrier or third-party-administrator claims-handling performance

-- Keeping you abreast of relevant insurance marketplace, legal, or legislative issues or developments.
+- Keeping you informed of relevant insurance marketplace, legal, or legislative issues or developments

-We invest in post-loss claim advocacy resources to help you manage claims that have already occurred and in hiring loss-control consulting staff who are skilled at helping clients design and implement pre-loss programs to limit or avoid claims before they happen.
-We work with you to integrate risk-management, risk-control, and loss-prevention activities into your operations and to create safer workplaces.
-We have an extensive suite of loss-control and safety services tailored to meet the needs of both general and specialized industries.
+We invest in post-loss claim advocacy resources to help you manage claims that have already occurred.
+We also have loss-control consulting staff who are skilled at helping you design and implement pre-loss programs to limit or avoid claims before they happen.
+We work with you to integrate risk-management, risk-control, and loss-prevention activities into your operations.
+We have an extensive suite of loss-control and safety services tailored to meet the needs of both general and specialized industries, including:

 - Evaluation of current programs, policies, and procedures